polterguy/magic/backend/files/etc/www/README.md

 4. _"/default.html"_

 The resolver will not resolve hidden files or folders, implying files and folders starting with a _"."_.
-This allows you to create _"private"_ folders where you store _"reusable component"_ types of files.
+This allows you to create _"private"_ folders where you store _"reusable component"_ types of files that you use as your own mixin components from your Hyperlambda code using the **[io.file.mixin]** slot.

 If you add a file extention to your request, and your extention is not _".html"_, the resolver will try to resolve your request as a static file request, and returning the file as a static resource.
 The MIME type a statically rendered file is served with depends upon its file extention, and can be seen using **[mime.list]**.

 Internally the resolver simply uses the **[io.file.mixin]** slot to combine HTML files with Hyperlambda codebehind files.
 You can also inject component files from your Hyperlambda codebehind using your own **[io.file.mixin]** invocations,